arthurrump/arthurrump.com/source/_drafts/my-favorite-podcasts.md

 With a great variety of technology and science.

 ### The New Screen Savers
-I'm not old enough, nor American enough, to remember The Screen Savers show on the TechTV channel, but I'm still happy that Leo Laporte revived the show on TWiT.tv with The New Screen Savers.
+I’m not old enough, nor American enough, to remember The Screen Savers show on the TechTV channel, but I’m still happy that Leo Laporte revived the show on TWiT.tv with The New Screen Savers.
 Hosted by Leo, other members of the TWiT crew, and guests, this podcast features the latest in science and technology.
-Technology questions from listeners get answered in the Call for Help segments, and throughout the show segments with tips on technology get played.
-I recommend watching the show, as it's more of a TV-show than a podcast, even though it's distributed that way.
+Technology questions from listeners get answered in the Call for Help segments, and throughout the show, small segments with tips on technology get shown.
+I recommend watching the show, as it’s more of a TV-show than a podcast, even though it’s distributed that way.

 Watch The New Screen Savers: [website](https://twit.tv/shows/new-screen-savers)